 But had there been another way?
 Things had happened so quickly, had she not given this enough thought?

 Her mind preoccupied, she took a curve too fast.
 The wheel shuddered in her grip as the car went wide, its right side tires tracing the edge of the rough track.
-When it straightened—and the car seemed content to stay on it—she blew out a relieved breath, said a prayer of thanks.
+When it straightened—and the car seemed content to stay on it—Lettie blew out a relieved breath, said a prayer of thanks.

 She was about to hit a man.